jsexton-cloudinary/cld-rn-uw-tests/README.md

 - macOS Sequoia 15.6.1 or Windows 10/11
 - Five local test images in `files/`
 - An **unsigned** upload preset configured in your Cloudinary environment
+- Dynamic folders enabled if you expect `asset_folder` behavior

 ## Dependencies